 Maa Shakti Garba is famous for being listed in the Limca Book of World Records as the biggest garba in the world in 2004.
 About 40,000 dancers took part to earn the honor.
 It's organized by Jayesh Thakkar and his NGO Samvedan Charitable Trust.
-Males pay 2,250 rupees.
 Women wearing traditional dress can enter for free.
-Book tickets online here.

 Events Elsewhere in Gujarat

-The state's largest city, Ahmedabad, holds some fun garba events as well.
-You'll also find dozens of garba venues along the Sarkhej-Gandhinagar Highway (S.G.
+The state's largest city, Ahmedabad, holds some fun garba events too.
+You'll find dozens of garba venues along the Sarkhej-Gandhinagar Highway (S.G.
 Road), which connects Ahmedabad with Gandhinagar, the state capital.
-Head to the Karnavati Club or Rajpath Club for the biggest celebrations.
+Red Raas is one of the most popular events.
+Head to the Karnavati Club or Rajpath Club for the big celebrations as well.

 Navaratri Events in Mumbai